Tribune reported last month about a study done by USAA insurance

 vehicles will not need crash-safety structures.

-I want to know is whether this will it lead to less car accidents.
+I want to know is whether this will it lead to less watch espn latin america live.
 Also, are

 people willing to give up the thrill and enjoyment of driving even if it is